-Leeds has some exception art galleries in the city centre, for example the Leeds City Art Gallery has a wide range of works, primarily from British artists and is free to visit.
-The gallery is was opened for the people, by the people, and paid for by public subscription which was collected in honour of Queen Victoria’s Golden Jubilee in 1887.
+Leeds has some exceptional art galleries in the city centre, for example, the Leeds City Art Gallery has a wide range of works, primarily from British artists and is free to visit.
+The gallery was opened for the people, by the people, and paid for by public subscription which was collected in honour of Queen Victoria’s Golden Jubilee in 1887.

 People all around the country were asked to donate money to send to London for the celebrations, but it was decided that a local tribute to the Queen was more fitting, and beneficial for the people of Leeds.

 The museum was filled with paintings and artworks from British contemporary artists, something which continues to this day, although one room is dedicated to some of the paintings which were originally on display at that time.
 I think my favourite piece was ‘Scotland Forever’ by Elizabeth Thompson, as the horses seem to be galloping off the canvas!

 There are several pieces by local sculptor Henry Moore, and the gallery is connected by a bridge to the Henry Moore Institute next door where you can see more beautiful works of sculpture.